-In particular, the ability to relocate direct page gives rise to some interesting capabilities.
-Not the least of those is that of using reserved space on the stack as a temporary direct page, giving each function (subroutine) its own direct page that vanishes once the function has finished its work.

-This capability is facilitated by the 65C816's ability to copy the stack pointer directly to the accumulator, perform arithmetic on it and copy the result back to SP to change the 65C816's notion of where the stack is located.
+In particular, the ability to relocate direct page gives rise to some very useful capabilities.
+For example, direct page can be relocated to the stack, giving each function (subroutine) its own direct page that vanishes once the function has finished its work.
+This capability is facilitated by the 65C816's ability to copy SP directly to the accumulator, perform arithmetic on it and copy the result back to SP to change the 65C816's notion of where the stack is located.

-As this is not a programming manual, we will not discuss at length all of the 65C816's capabilities in native mode (a substantial book has already been written about it).
+As this is not a programming manual, we will not discuss at length all of the 65C816's capabilities in native mode (a substantial and highly-recommended book has already been written about it).
 What we will say is this: native mode operation actually makes writing high-performance software much easier than with the eight bit processors.
-Often, you will be able to do things in a few steps that would take reams of 65C02 instructions to accomplish-or you will be able to accomplish tasks that are simply not practical with the 65C02.
+Often, you will be able to do things in a few steps that would take reams of 65C02 instructions to accomplish-or you will be able to accomplish tasks that are simply not practical to carry out with the 65C02.